pantheon-systems/documentation/source/content/guides/local-development/02-continuous-integration.md

 - Content cloning
 - Code pushes

-You can use Terminus for scripting many operations.
-For example, a post-commit hook can trigger Jenkins to create a Multidev environment with the latest code on master and the content from Live, then run automated browser tests using [Selenium](https://github.com/SeleniumHQ/selenium).

 ## Drupal SimpleTest

 [SimpleTest](https://drupal.org/project/simpletest) is a testing framework based on the [SimpleTest PHP library](https://github.com/simpletest/simpletest) that is included with Drupal core.
 If you are creating a custom web application, you should consider including SimpleTests of your module functionality.

 [SiteTest](https://www.drupal.org/project/site_test) is a contrib module for Drupal 7 designed to allow running tests directly against your sites code instead of a base Drupal clone of your site.
 This module is recommended for use of SimpleTest on Pantheon.

 <Alert title="Note" type="info">

-The drush test-run command was dropped in Drush 7 and 8.
-See [this GitHub issue](https://github.com/drush-ops/drush/issues/1362) for more details.
+The Drush test-run command was dropped in Drush 7 and 8.
+Refer to [this GitHub issue](https://github.com/drush-ops/drush/issues/1362) for more details.

 </Alert>

-To run tests on Pantheon:
+## Run Tests on Pantheon

 1. Enable `site_test`: